|A view of the track|

 - Motorcycles: Motorcycles must be from 125 cc.
 You must wear the necessary equipment -gloves, boots, leather suit and helmet.

-- Cars: Both you and the passenge must use the passenger (if there is one) must wear helmets.
+- Cars: Both you and the passenger must (if there is one) must wear helmets.

 - You must be at least 16 years old.
 People between the ages of 16 and 18 must provide an authorization for minors and a photocopy of the passport of their father, mother or tutor.